Rhedir gan School of Natural Sciences

 Private study - background reading and directed study, assessment preparation

 |Practical classes and workshops||

-Practical classes covering a range of development biology techniques in model species
+Online and virtual practical classes covering a range of development biology techniques in model species

 Lectures, workshops and feedback sessions, likely around 2 hours per week